|

 commented on the ample rear leg room and overall comfort

 which is commendable.
-We also used the car in an urban environment,
+We also used the car in an urban environment, taking it to the Club's HQ in Northamptonshire and

 while the car isn't particularly quick, we arrived relaxed and